 Still, Charlie needs help with everyday tasks.
 That’s where Service Dog Devon III comes in.
 Charlie received Devon, free of charge, from Canine Companions for Independence in August.
 Canine Companions is a non-profit organization that enhances the lives of people with disabilities by providing highly trained assistance dogs and ongoing support to ensure quality partnerships.

 “I have a lower spine injury that makes my left leg go numb so my balance isn’t always what it needs to be,” Charlie explains.
 “When I’m using my cane and carrying something, having the dog with me to pick up something that I’ve dropped, open a door or hit a light switch is a big day-to-day thing for me when I’m out in public.”

 At home, Charlie does not always use his prosthetic leg.
 “Devon is learning to bring me the prosthesis when I’m sitting on the couch,” explains Charlie.
-“Sometimes I have a hard time getting up, and Devon can go to my wife to retrieve something and bring it to me.
+“Sometimes I have a hard time getting up, and Devon can retrieve something and bring it to me.
 Just having someone with me to help do things that are really difficult or painful for me really affects my life in a positive way!”

-Charlie is one of over 100 military veterans who have received assistance dogs from Canine Companions.
+Charlie is one of hundreds of military veterans who have received assistance dogs from Canine Companions.
 “Canine Companions assistance dogs are amazing, magical gifts,” says Charlie.
 “They change people’s lives.”